DemoDiffusion: One-Shot Human Imitation using pre-trained Diffusion Policy: Limitations

 \section{Limitations}

 Our approach has several limitations.
-First, it assumes that the robot should act similarly to the human in order to successfully complete the task, which may not hold in scenarios requiring different strategies due to embodiment or environmental constraints.
-Second, while effective for one-shot imitation (and not requiring and training / test-time fine-tuning), the method does not produce a reusable task policy that can generalize across arbitrary variations of the task.
-Third, the quality of the retargeted trajectory is crucial: accurate 3D human motion capture is challenging and errors in retargeting can impact downstream performance.
+First, it assumes that the robot should act similarly to the human to successfully complete the task, which may not hold in scenarios requiring different strategies due to embodiment or environmental constraints.
+Second, while effective for one-shot imitation (not requiring training / test-time fine-tuning), the method does not produce a reusable task policy that can generalize across arbitrary variations of the task.
+Third, the quality of the retargeted trajectory is crucial: accurate 3D human motion capture is challenging and errors in retargeting can impact downstream performance, though our method shows a degree of robustness to such noise.
 Additionally, the method implicitly assumes that the timing and speed of human and robot actions are aligned; extending the approach to allow for temporal alignment at test time is a promising direction of future work.